DessimozLab/FastOMA/README.md

 wget https://omabrowser.org/All/Primates.h5    # 352MB
 mv Primates.h5  working_folder
 ```
-If you are using omamer database of different name, please change `params.omamer_db` in `gethog3/gethog3/nextflow.config`.
+If you are using omamer database of different name (e.g. LUCA.h5), please change `params.omamer_db` in `gethog3/gethog3/nextflow.config`.

 Next, set the path to working_folder (as a global path) in two places `gethog3/gethog3/_config.py` and `gethog3/gethog3/nextflow.config` :

 1- The variable `working_folder` in the file `_config.py`
 ```
-params.working_folder= "/work/folder/gethog3/testdata/working_folder"+ "/"
-params.gethog3= "/work/folder/gethog3/gethog3/"
+working_folder = "/work/FAC/FBM/DBC/cdessim2/default/smajidi1/test/gethog3/testdata/working_folder"+ "/"
 ```
 2- The variable `params.working_folder` in the file `nextflow.config` (the same as item 1).
 ```
+params.working_folder= "/work/folder/gethog3/testdata/working_folder"+"/"
+params.gethog3= "/work/folder/gethog3/gethog3"+"/"
 ```
+Make sure that it ends with `"/"`.

-Finally run the package using nextflow as below:
+Finally, run the package using nextflow as below:
 ```
 cd gethog3/testdata
 nextflow ../gethog3/gethog3_script.nf
 ```

-Now following files and folders should appear in the `gethog3/testdata`.
+After few minutes, the run for test data finishes.
+Then, following files and folders should appear in the folder `gethog3/testdata`.
 ```
 gene_id_dic_xml.pickle  hogmap  output_hog_.orthoxml  pickle_rhogs
  Primates.h5  proteome  rhogs_all  rhogs_big  rhogs_rest  species_tree.nwk
 ```
-among which `output_hog_.orthoxml` is the output and its content looks like this
+among which `output_hog_.orthoxml` is the final output.
+Its content looks like this

 ```
 <?xml version="1.0" ?>